-In cases where no mandatory value is specified for a parameter, or where the parameter can comprise a list of values, other unspecified values might be (additionally) configured, provided they are not annotated as disallowed.
+In cases where no mandatory value is specified for a parameter, or where the parameter can comprise a list of values, other unspecified values might be (additionally) configured unless otherwise indicated.

 NOTE: Some parameters, such as AKM Suite for APs and STAs, or Group Data Cipher Suite for STAs, can comprise a list of values.
 Therefore, it is not necessarily the case that a given mandatory value will actually be used in a given association.
 For example, a BSS in WPA3-Personal Transition Mode has both SAE and PSK AKM Suites enabled (as mandatory values) and might also enable other recommended AKM Suites such as FT; which of those AKM Suites is actually selected in a given association depends on the AKM Suites supported by the peer device and the AKM preference order defined in [1].